32 Cards Game

 - Check: You can check if no one else has put in more money than you.
-If you posted the over blind (or big blind if there was no over blind) then everyone else has to put in enough money to match your contribution.
-If someone has raised, you won’t have the option to check.
+If you posted the over-blind (or big blind if there was no over-blind) then everyone else has to put in enough money to match your contribution.
+If someone raises, you won’t have the option to check.

 - Call: This brings the amount of your bet up to the level of the highest bet so far.
 For example, if you put in the big blind of 4.00, and someone else put in the over blind of 8.00, when the action comes around to you, you can call by putting in another 4.00 to match the largest bet so far of 8.00.
 If you didn’t put in a blind at all, you would have to add the entire 8.00.